DPGAlliance/publicgoods-candidates/README.md

                 {
-                        "name": "REQUIRED - Name of the organization", "website": "OPTIONAL - Website of the organization", "contact_name": "OPTIONAL - Name of contact individual in the organization", "contact_email": "OPTIONAL - Email for contact individual in the organization", "org_type": "REQUIRED - One of 'owner, 'maintainer', 'funder' or 'implementer' }
+                        "name": "REQUIRED - Name of the organization", "website": "OPTIONAL - Website of the organization", "org_type": "REQUIRED - One of 'owner, 'maintainer', 'funder' or 'implementer', "contact_name": "OPTIONAL - Name of contact individual in the organization", "contact_email": "OPTIONAL - Email for contact individual in the organization" }
         ]
 }